 Most hot water systems are installed with a dedicated meter, meaning energy retailers will often put you on a controlled load tariff by default.
 If, for whatever reason, you don’t have a controlled load tariff, you stand to save big by making the switch.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased a new hot water heater in the last 5 years – in this case, 394 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 EnergyAustralia has become a major challenger in Australia’s energy industry.
 But is EnergyAustralia cheaper than AGL?
 Find out with our cost comparison.– Read more

-Business Electricity Plans & Providers - August 1st
+Business Electricity Plans & Providers - November 1st